Insta360 One RS special deal

 DJI Mini 3 is under 249 grams but has Level 5 wind resistance

-For 360 shooters looking for an aerial 360 photo drone, the Mini 3 appears to be the best option for an affordable drone, while those who want the best quality can the Mavic 3 Classic, which has a much larger sensor but will have a hole in the zenith that you’ll have to patch.
+For 360 shooters looking for an aerial 360 photo drone, the Mini 3 is currently the best option for an affordable drone, while those who want the best quality can the Mavic 3 Classic, which has a much larger sensor but will have a hole in the zenith that you’ll have to patch.
 Mavic 3 Pro, Mavic 3 Classic, Mini 3 Pro and Mini 3 are all compatible with the RC-N1 controller or a DJI RC Remote, so a single controller can control them all.
-Mini 3 with the basic RC-N1 controller is $559.
-If you already have the RC-N1 from the Mavic 3 or another drone, then you can get just the Mini 3 by itself for $469 (this version is available only from DJI).
+Mini 3 with the basic RC-N1 controller is $469 (check latest price here).
+If you already have the RC-N1 from the Mavic 3 or another drone, then you can get just the Mini 3 by itself for $449 (check latest price here).